prantiksanki/Refer-And-Earn/README.md

-Here’s a polished and professional **README.md** based on your provided content.
-You can copy-paste it directly into your repository.

----

 # 💰 Refer-And-Earn System

 A powerful, scalable, and secure **Refer-And-Earn** platform designed to accelerate user acquisition through referral incentives.
 This system enables users to generate personalized referral links, track conversions, and earn rewards — all within a modern, responsive interface.